-A rock solid connection is a vital component of what I call The Bulletproof Relationship.
+A rock solid connection is a vital component of what I call visit this page The Bulletproof Relationship.
 There are many ways to connect as partners.
 It’s crucial that we experience a strong & consistent connection, if we expect to create lasting love with another person.

 Here are a few ways to increase & strengthen your connection right now.

 1. Physical Connection.
 Are you & your partner touching each other regularly?
 I’m not

 referring to sexual touching here, I mean consistent physical connection, in the form of loving touch.
 This is an essential component of your relationship.
 It relaxes your nervous systems & helps you to handle the daily stresses of life.
 To increase this connection, start by giving (& asking for) more hugs & be sure to cuddle up with your partner during times of relaxing together.

 2. Emotional Connection.
 When you & your partner are there for each other; sharing openly, vulnerably, & listening well, you’ll feel the bond of emotional connection.
 A strong emotional

 connection is necessary for feeling ‘that loving feeling’ & it fosters trust & companionship.
 To flex this connection muscle, focus on sharing with your partner, asking for what you want & being an excellent listener when they’re sharing with you.